Seated Calf Raise: Muscles Worked, How To Do, Form

 • Focus on a slow and controlled tempo, such as a 3-second eccentric (lowering) phase, a pause at the bottom, a 3-second concentric (lifting) phase, and a pause at the top.

-• Keep your heels up while you’re doing your seated calf raise to avoid releasing tension when your heels touch the ground.
+• Keep your heels up while you’re raising your seated calf to avoid releasing tension when your heels touch the ground.

 • Strengthen the mind-muscle connection and make the calves’ workout more effective and focused.